AmirulAzizi2225/AI4EO-Final-Project/README.md

 ### RGB Composite

 To help visually interpret the land surface, a true-colour RGB composite was created by stacking the Sentinel-3 red, green, and blue bands in the standard order.
 The raw radiance values are normalized to the range [0, 1] to ensure consistent contrast and brightness for display.
-This visualization simulates how the scene would appear to the human eye, allowing us to clearly distinguish between vegetation (green areas), urban zones (gray or brown), and water (dark or bluish areas).
+This visualisation simulates how the scene would appear to the human eye, allowing us to clearly distinguish between vegetation (green areas), urban zones (gray or brown), and water (dark or bluish areas).

 ```sh
 # Stack bands into RGB order: [Red, Green, Blue]